 - Check the shape and size water bottle, for example, a cylinder, a bowl, a cup, a flower vase, a pen stand, or a dustbin.

 - Check if the caps fit with the bottle or not.

 - Check whether the bottle has any logo or not.

 - Check if the color of the bottle is as per the specification document.

 - Check the size of the bottle as per the requirement document.

-- Check is the weight of the water bottle is as per the SRS document.
+- Check that the water bottle’s weight is as per the SRS document.

 - Check if the bottle is made as per the specification document or not.

 - Check the mouth of the bottle as per the SRS document.

-- Check whether the user is able to pour the water easily or not.
+- Check whether the user can pour the water easily or not.

-- Check whether the bottle can be surfaced properly or not.
+- Check whether the bottle can be appropriately surfaced or not.

 - Check whether the user can hold the bottle comfortably or not.

-- Check whether the bottle is leaking or not by filling it full with water and putting that in a dry space.
+- Check whether the bottle leaks by filling it with water and putting it in a dry space.

-- Check if the bottle is leaking by tilted, inverting, squeezed (in the case of the plastic-made bottle).
+- Check if the bottle is leaking by tilting, inverting, squeezed (in the case of the plastic-made bottle).

 - Check the bottle by placing it in a refrigerator for cooling and see how it reacts at different temperatures.